 Message from State Veterinarian, Dr. Annette Jones

 Due to progression and duration of a virulent Newcastle Disease (vND) outbreak in parts of Southern California, the State Veterinarian has ordered that all poultry* epidemiologically associated (connected) with diseased birds are humanely euthanized.
 The most heavily impacted neighborhoods are within or near:

 - Compton and Whittier (Los Angeles County)

 - Eastvale, Menifee, Mira Loma/Jurupa Valley, Norco, Nuevo, Perris, and Riverside City (Riverside County)

 - Chino, Fontana, Hesperia, Highland, Muscoy, and Ontario (San Bernardino County)

-Unfortunately, even individual birds and flocks that previously tested negative, but now fall within a designated mandatory euthanasia area, must be euthanized.
+Unfortunately, even individual birds and flocks that previously tested negative, but later become exposed to the disease, must be euthanized.
 USDA/CDFA staff will contact affected bird owners with orders specific to their property.

 While this action is difficult for all involved, it MUST be done to eradicate VND.
 Otherwise, the disease will continue to spread and kill additional flocks.

 * Poultry species are defined as: chickens, turkeys, turkins, pheasants, peafowl, guinea fowl, quail, ducks, geese, swans, gallinules, doves, pigeons, grouse, partridges, francolin, tinamou, ostriches, and other ratites (including but not limited to the rhea, emu, and cassowary), and hatching or embryonated eggs.